shashikumar04433/DevOps-/End-to-End Tasks/Day12-Jenkins.md

 ```
 **2. Maven Build**
 ```
-    A build type that is used for building the java projects using apache maven .Jenkins integrates the maven to execute goals and build lifecycle phases.
+    A build type that is used for building the java projects using apache maven .
+    Jenkins integrates the maven to execute goals and build lifecycle phases.
 ```
 **3. Ant Build**
 ```